open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 application code.
 This usually involves a blocking call, which returns zero or more messages on completion.

-A "Receive" span covers such calls and should link to the "Create" or "Publish" spans of all messages that are forwarded via the respective call.
+A "Receive" span covers such calls and should link to the creation context of all messages that are forwarded via the respective call.

 #### General considerations for both push-based and pull-based scenarios